* Dow hits fresh highs, S&P 2 pct away from record intraday

-But gains were limited by a retreat in some financial stocks
+But gains were limited by a retreat in financial stocks,

-expected, said that the biggest U.S. banks have enough capital
+as expected, that the biggest U.S. banks have enough capital to

 The S&P financial sector index, which had climbed

-more than 3 percent for the month, was flat in afternoon trade.
+more than 3 percent for the month, was flat at midday.
+The index

-The index was up 0.1 percent after falling about 0.3 percent
+was down just 0.02 percent at midday after falling about 0.3

 "The banks have been leading for a while.
 The banks, as a